×

 Czech and Galician Speaking population

 Czech and Galician speaking population is one of the factors based on which Czech and Galician languages can be compared.
 The total count of Czech and Galician Speaking population in percentage is also given.
-The percentage of people speaking Czech language is 0.15 % whereas the percentage of people speaking Galician language is Not Available.
+The percentage of people speaking Czech language is 0.15 % whereas the percentage of people speaking Galician language is 0.05 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Czech and Galician on Czech vs Galician where you will get native speakers, speaking population in percentage and native names.

 Czech and Galician Language Codes